About VectorAlpha

 Daniel Liszka

-Software engineer with experience in high-performance computing, GPU programming, and systems development.
-Focused on building efficient, scalable solutions using modern hardware capabilities and optimization techniques.
+Focused on high‑performance computing, GPU programming, and systems development.
+Builds efficient, scalable solutions using modern hardware and optimization techniques.

 Join the VectorAlpha Community